-This Open module consists of 20 scheduled lectures which will be delivered online through Panopto (pre-recorded).
-These recordings will be released online in the Blackboard for the module on the date they are scheduled for.
-The in-class MCQ will be made available on the Blackboard on week 29 (after Reading/revision Week 1) at a flexible slot.
-The end of Semester exam will be an in-person, written exam paper.
+This Open module consists of 16 scheduled lectures (plus 2 tutorials) which will be delivered either online through Panopto (pre-recorded) or face to face.
+Any recordings will be released online in Blackboard and students will be notified beforehand.
+The in-class MCQ will be made available on the Blackboard after Reading/revision Week 1 at a flexible slot.
+The end of Semester exam will be an inperson, written exam paper.